 of a vector space, Dimension of a vector space, maximal linearly independent subset of a vector space is a basis of a vector space, minimal generating set of a vector space is a basis of a vector space, any set of n+1 vectors in a vector space with n elements in its basis is linearly dependent, any two basis of a vector space have the same number of elements, any n linearly independent vectors in an n dimensional vector space is a basis of a vector space.
-If U and W are subspaces of a vector space then U+W is a subspace of the vector space, dim $[U+W]=\dim U + \dim W - \dim [U \cap W]$ .
+If U and W are subspaces of a vector space then U+W is a subspace of the vector space, dim $[U+W]=\dim U+\dim W-\dim [U\cap W]$ .
 Extending the basis of a subspace to a basis of a vector space.
-Linear transformation, kernel, matrix associated with a linear transformation, properties such as kernel of a linear transformation is a subspace of the domain space, for a linear transformation T image [T] is a subspace of the co-domain space.
-If V, W are vector spaces with $\{v_1, ..., v_n\}$ basis of V and $\{w{1,...,w_n}\}$ are any vectors in W then there exists a unique linear transformation T such that $T(v_i) = w_i$ .
-Rank- nullity theorem (only statement) and examples.
+Linear transformation, kernel, matrix associated with a linear transformation, properties such as kernel of a linear transformation is a subspace of the domain space, for a linear transformation T image T is a subspace of the co-domain space.
+If T is a vector spaces with T in T in T is a subspace of the co-domain space.
+If T is a vector space with T in T